 80% of consumers engage with brands online and 54% of customers prefer social messaging for customer care.

 Addressing customer care is as an integral component of customer experience across platforms.
-AI text analytics can help solve answer questions and provide insights on:
+AI text analytics for customer service can help solve answer questions and provide insights on:

 - Customer care performance including its cost and reliability, as well as customer responses